 Collectively, we are passionate about the ideas of using green energy to reduce fossil fuel consumption, exploring natural compounds for medicinal uses, reducing waste by using natural composite materials, and utilizing novel approaches to phytoremediation.

 By forming interdisciplinary teams across scientific and engineering borders, we are excited and determined to tackle these problems together.
 We will offer trainees not only mentorship and training in research but also we are eager to equip and prepare them to succeed professionally beyond our program.
 Research trainees will have the opportunity to work with at least two mentors from our areas of expertise in applied biology, chemistry, biochemistry, chemical engineering, or physics.
 We are interested in equipping students for real world research exploring some of the most important challenges facing our society today.

-The 2017 Summer UPIR REU program was held from June 26, 2017 to August 18, 2017.
-Each UPIR REU participant received a $525 stipend per week during the eight weeks of the program ($4,200 total).
+The 2019 Summer UPIR REU program will be held from June 23, 2019 to August 16, 2019.
+Each UPIR REU participant receives a $550 stipend per week during the eight weeks of the program ($4,400 total).
 Housing was provided at the Campus Village apartments at Kettering University.
-Each participant was provided with $100 per week for food.
-Kettering paid the round-trip cost to and from the REU site.
+Each participant is provided with $100 per week for food.
+Kettering pays the round-trip cost to and from the REU site.